wayne0908/Active-Learning-Homology/README.md

 # Active-Learning-Homology
-This is a project for the paper entitled "Finding the Homology of Decision Boundaries with Active Learning" in NeurIPS2020
+This is a project for the paper entitled "Finding the Homology of Decision Boundaries with Active Learning" in NeurIPS2020.
+[Link to full paper](https://arxiv.org/pdf/2011.09645.pdf)

 **Running environment and required packages**